 Jeff Pilson – It is called Superstroke at the moment, but there is the possibility we will change the name, we will see.
 It is a little bit like Lynch Mob in some ways, but then in some other ways it has a little more Dokken quality because there is quite a bit of harmony on it with Mick and I singing.
 How do I explain it… it’s Dokken and Lynch Mob morphed into a heavy groove band.
 I guess that is how I would describe it.
 George is playing his ass off!
-He is playing wonderful.
-It is a very musical record, a lot of very musical spots.
+He is playing wonderfully.
+It is a very musical record, with a lot of very musical spots.

 CrypticRock.com – That is something to look out for.
-You mentioned about hard work.
+You mentioned hard work.
 Over the past decade plus, you have been a member of the hard working, tireless Foreigner.
 What has that experience been like for you?

 Jeff Pilson – It’s been great!
 It’s a great band with great songs, great people, great management.
 It’s a great situation all the way around.
 It’s been nothing but a joy.
 It’s hard work, the traveling part of it is very tiring, but the Foreigner fans have been so wonderful and so welcoming.
 We do work a lot.
-The only way it’s possible to work as much as we do is if the situations were great with the fans and the shows, and they always here.
+The only way it’s possible to work as much as we do is if the situations were great with the fans and the shows, and they are always here.

-We are going to be an orchestral tour of Australia in the fall.
-Foreigner has a orchestral record coming out on April 27th called Foreigner with the 21st Century Symphony Orchestra & Chorus.
+We are going to be on an orchestral tour of Australia in the fall.
+Foreigner has an orchestral record coming out on April 27th called Foreigner with the 21st Century Symphony Orchestra & Chorus.
 In May, we are going to go back to Switzerland, where we recorded it last year and do another show with an orchestra then.

 There are so many exciting opportunities, we have the Whitesnake and Jason Bonham tour this summer.
-There is a lot of exciting things with Foreigner, it is just nothing but fun and excitement, and lots of great times.
+There is lot of exciting things with Foreigner, it is just nothing but fun and excitement, and lots of great times.